jschweiz/PDPSimulation/auction/readme.md

 ## To do : Bider improvements
 - [ ] How much to bid over the marginal cost ?
 - [ ] How to use knowledge about opponents's tasks ?
-- [x] Keep track of opponents' tasks
+- [x] Keep track of opponents' tasks and bids

 ## To do : Testing
 - [x] Setup tournament